-JF Ptak Science Books Post 1787 History of Dots Series
+JF Ptak Science Books Post 1791 [Part of the History of Dots series.]

 Def.
 1.1.
 A point is that which has no part.

 Def.
 1.2.
 A line is a breadthless length.

 Def.
 1.3.
 The extremities of lines are points

 Please see the associated post on the History of the West and the History of Lines: Telegraphs, Railraods, Treaties, and Barbed Wire.

 I really don't mean to tangle this post up in what might be one of the most profoundly significant books ever written, mainly because the I'm talking about "dots" and not "points", though several points do come into play in the story.

 The dots come into the story with the finishing of the great Overland Route, the Transcontinental Railroad, which was built between 18631 and 1869, and which via massive construction tied together various lines to make the fist continuous connections by rail between the American Atlantic and Pacific coasts.
 The construction for the vast missing connecting chunks were undertaken by the Central Pacific Railroad of California and the Union Pacific Railroad, building (respectively) their ends extending from Oakland (CA) to Council Bluffs (IA).
 (A map of the railroad line can be seen below in a clickable whole and then again in the "continued reading" part of the post in more detailed sections.
 Interestingly this map shows both a plan and profile of the line, and when you take a closer look at the bottom part of the map it is easy then to see why the Central Pacific had so many delays getting through the Sierra Nevada.)